Prediabetes

 Risk factors

-- Risk for cardiovascular disease may be present, even with a small rise in blood sugars.
-They include hypertension (high blood pressure), obesity, dyslipidaemia (high cholesterol etc), and macrovascular disease, such as stroke, coronary disease or peripheral vascular disease.
+• The risk for cardiovascular disease may be present even with a small rise in blood sugars.
+These risks include hypertension (high blood pressure), obesity, dyslipidemia (high cholesterol, etc.), and macrovascular diseases such as stroke, coronary disease, or peripheral vascular disease

-Either a fasting plasma glucose test or an HbA1c test may be used to diagnose type 2 diabetes or prediabetes.
+This is either having a fasting plasma glucose test or an HbA1c test, both are used to diagnose type 2 diabetes or prediabetes.

 The following results indicate the presence of prediabetes: